• Home

 Step 6: Shared Care Agreement

-After 6 months of safe, stable treatment, we will prepare a Shared Care Agreement (£24) for your GP.
+After 6 months of safe, stable treatment, we will prepare a Shared Care Agreement (£33.60 inc. VAT) for your GP.

 This will include: